-Even if you’ve never been to Japan, I’d venture to guess that you’ve seen pictures of the vermilion gate of Itsukushima-Jinja seemingly floating on the glittering waters of Hiroshima Bay.
-The torii seems to have become synonymous both with the elegance of Japanese Architecture and the serenity of the country’s Shinto Shrines.
+Even if you’ve never been to Japan, I’m sure that you’ve seen pictures of the beautiful vermilion gate of Itsukushima-Jinja, which looks like it’s floating on the waters of Hiroshima Bay.
+The torii seems to have become synonymous with the architecture of Japan’s Shinto shrines.

-Apart from being designated a UNESCO World Heritage Site and a National Treasure of Japan, this is also one of the famous “Three Views of Japan”, scenic vistas compiled by 17th century scholar Hayashi Gahō.
+The shrine itself has been declared a UNESCO World Heritage Site and a National Treasure of Japan, and the view over the bay is one of the classic “Three Views of Japan“, which were selected by 17th-century scholar Hayashi Gahō.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.